-People bereaved by sudden death suffer terribly – whether it’s through a road crash, suicide, disaster, war, accident, or undiagnosed medical reasons.
+People bereaved by sudden death suffer terribly – whether it’s through COVID-19 or another communicable disease or undiagnosed medical reason, suicide, a road crash, natural disaster, war or terrorism, or an accident such as drowning or in the workplace.
 They are often left isolated, bewildered and traumatised and need specialist support to help them cope and move forwards with their lives.
+The good news is that with early, professional support people bereaved suddenly stand a much better chance of not developing debilitating conditions such as Post-Traumatic Stress Disorder.

 - To increase awareness and understanding of the suffering of suddenly bereaved people and their support needs.